The cross step is a wave riding technique whereby the surfer moves up and down the longboard surfboard.

 Why Do Longboarders Cross Step?

-How Do You Cross Step on a Longboard?
+How Do You Cross Step on a Longboard Surfboard?

 Cross Stepping Process

-- With your knees slightly bent and your board trimming the wave face, angle your board and take a large step, moving your back foot across your front foot.
+- With your knees slightly bent and your surfboard trimming the wave face, angle your board and take a large step, moving your back foot across your front foot.

 - Transfer your weight to your front foot with the heel of your back foot raised slightly.

-- When your back foot touches the board, bring your other foot (now the rear foot) to the front.
+- When your back foot touches the longboard surfboard, bring your other foot (now the rear foot) to the front.

 - Don’t point your toes forward and try to keep your feet at the same angle to avoid shifting your balance too much.